jerrychihchun/pseudo-profundity/README.md

     _________________________________________________________________

 ### Saved Model & Tokenizer
 To build a command line version for use of the classifier, we can save the tokenizer and a model as shown in the notebook with the 1DConv model.
-Execute Predict_conv.py while placing tokenizer.json and 1DConv_model.h5 in the same directory, and enjoy detecting pseudo-profundity!
+Execute Predict_conv.py with tokenizer.json and 1DConv_model.h5 placed in the same directory, and enjoy detecting pseudo-profundity!

 ## Definitions:
 Pseudo-profound quotes/texts are labelled as **vacuous** (0) and as **mundane** (1) otherwise: